ant-design/ant-design/components/table/index.en-US.md

 export const Demo = () => <Table columns={[{ dataIndex: 'name' }]} />;
 ```

-If you only want to ignore certain attributes separately, you can configure them as follows
+If you only want to ignore certain attributes separately, you can configure them as follows:

 ```tsx
 declare module 'rc-table' {